 Well, I think you might.

-As I see it, the problem with building a career brand or any other kind of brand for that matter, on social media platforms like LinkedIn, Facebook, Instagram, Twitter or Pinterest is that you don’t have any control of the content you create and you don’t own it.
+As I see it, the problem with building your career brand on social media platforms like LinkedIn, Facebook, Instagram, Twitter, or Pinterest is that you don’t have any control of the content you create, and you don’t own it.
 The platform does.

-Which is why I do not believe LinkedIn is the best place to build a career brand.
+That is why I don’t believe LinkedIn is the best place to build a career brand.
 Simply because you’re not in control and you don’t know where or what LinkedIn will be in 5 to 10 years from now.

-That’s why I, as one of very few, recommend you not to put all of your career eggs in the LinkedIn basket if you are professional and serious about building and creating your career brand.
+That’s why I, as one of very few, recommend you not to put all of your career eggs in the LinkedIn basket when you are a professional and serious about building and creating your career brand.